Print PDF Français

 • Adults aged 65 years and over: A single dose of 0.5 mL.

-As with all injectable vaccines, appropriate medical treatment and supervision should always be readily available in case of a rare anaphylactic event following the administration of the vaccine.
+As with all injectable vaccines, appropriate medical treatment and supervision should always be readily available in case of an anaphylactic event following administration of the vaccine.

 If you think you have taken too much FLUAD®, contact a healthcare professional, hospital emergency department or regional poison control center immediately, even if there are no symptoms.